preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/index.rst

 .. image:: teamwork-65-edit-features.png

-You can find a detailed description under the heading "Provisioning Template Features on this page: :doc:`Provisioning templats (6.0) </admin-settings/business-group-settings/provisioning-templates/index>`
+You can find a detailed description under the heading "Provisioning Template Features on this page: :doc:`Provisioning templates </admin-settings/business-group-settings/provisioning-templates/index>`

 Custom steps
 ---------------